christiaanderidder/lovelace-brink-renovent-hru-card/README.md

 # Brink Renovent HRU card
-This repository contains a custom card for the Brink Renovent heat recuperation unit (HRU) using eBUSd and MQTT.
+This repository contains a custom Home Assistant card for the Brink Renovent heat recuperation unit (HRU).

-This card was tested using the Brink Renovent 400 HRU.
+For more information on how to connect the Brink Renovent Excellent heat recuperation unit (HRU / WTW) to Home Assitent, see: [Brink Renovent Excellent Home Automation](https://github.com/christiaanderidder/brink-renovent-hru)

-This code is provided as is and no additional support will be provided.
+**This code is provided as-is.
+No support will be provided through issues.
+PRs are welcome.**

-The "house"-layout used is based on https://github.com/mweimerskirch/lovelace-hacomfoairmqtt/
+The card layout was inspired by [lovelace-hacomfoairmqtt](https://github.com/mweimerskirch/lovelace-hacomfoairmqtt/).